Higher-Order Sinusoidal Input Describing Functions for Open-Loop and Closed-Loop Reset Control with Application to Mechatronics Systems: Case Study: Utilizing the MATLAB App ``Reset Far" for Frequency-Domain Analysis of Reset Control Systems

 \subsection{Discussions}

 The frequency response analysis methods in Theorems \ref{thm: open-loop HOSIDF} to \ref{thm: closed-loop HOSIDF}, developed for the generalized reset feedback control structure shown in Fig. \ref{fig1:RC system}, enable the tuning of linear elements in parallel, in series before and after the reset controller, and within the shaping filter to refine reset actions.
 This tuning flexibility broadens the potential for reset feedback control systems with enhanced performance.
-For example, as demonstrated in Remark \ref{rem: design_Sn}, by ensuring that \(\Gamma(\omega) \to 1\) in \eqref{eq:Cw1,Lalpha}, the closed-loop sensitivity function can be approximately analyzed using classical linear SIDF and loop-shaping methods.
-Additionally, from \eqref{eq: S_df, alpha}, ensuring that \({| \mathcal{S}_n(\omega)|}/{| \mathcal{S}_1(\omega)|} \to 0\) can preserve the advantages of first-order harmonics while suppressing higher-order harmonics to negligible levels.
+For example, ensuring that \({| \mathcal{S}_n(\omega)|}/{| \mathcal{S}_1(\omega)|} \to 0\) can preserve the advantages of first-order harmonics while suppressing higher-order harmonics to negligible levels.
 Striking this balance enables the application of the superposition principle in closed-loop, multiple-input reset control systems.

 Furthermore, in Section \ref{case study}, we proposed a shaped reset control structure that enhances tracking accuracy while reducing actuation demands at the targeted frequency.
 Industrial mechatronics applications often face tracking challenges due to dominant frequencies or specific disturbances with notable spectral characteristics, such as friction, vibrations, actuator dynamics, and sensor noise \cite{iwasaki2012high, chow2012disturbance, gruntjens2019hybrid}.
 The proposed shaped reset control structure is well-suited to address these challenges.
 However, this study primarily focuses on frequency response analysis; future research will explore detailed parameter optimization and tuning for targeted frequencies across different applications.